 Pole-to-pole span wire configuration is the preferred layout for strain pole applications and should be used when feasible.
-A suspended box or a combination of pole-to-pole/suspended box are acceptable when a pole-to-pole layout will not work.
-A diagonal span is discouraged and should not be used unless specifically directed by the City of Columbus, City Engineer or appointed designee.
-If an existing diagonal span is affected by a project, the diagonal span layout shall be replaced with an acceptable span configuration.
+A suspended box or a combination of pole-to-pole/suspended box are acceptable when a pole-to-pole layout will not work, (i.e signal head distances are such where supplemental heads are required, overhead cables are in front of the signal heads, etc.).
+A diagonal span shall not be used unless specifically directed by the City of Columbus, City Engineer or appointed designee.
+If an existing diagonal span or other configuration is affected by a project, the span layout shall be replaced with an acceptable span configuration.